Sparse Quantum Codes from Quantum Circuits: Code Properties

 Here is a more concrete definition of spackling.
 Suppose that $U_{\ED} = U_{T-1/2} U_{T-3/2} \ldots U_{1/2}$, where $U_t$ is the product of all gates performed in time step $t$.
 Equivalently, $U_{\ED} = U_{\le T-1/2}$.
 Let $P$ be a Pauli operator on the input qubits (including ancillas) of the circuit, i.e.\ $P \in \cP^{n_0 + n_a}$.
 Then \be \spack(P) := \prod_{t=0}^T \eta_t(U_{\leq t-1/2} P U_{\leq t-1/2}^\dag) \,. \ee Here we adopt the convention that $U_{-1/2}=I$.

 A simple example of spackling comes from a plain wire with no gates, or more precisely, with all identity gates.
 Then $\spack(P) = P^{\ot T+1}$ for $P \in \cP$.
-Observe that $\spack$ preserves commutation relations if $T$ is even.
+Observe that the $\spack$ map preserves commutation relations between Pauli operators if $T$ is even.
 More generally \eq{spack-product} shows how $\spack$ preserves the commutation relations of the Pauli algebra on the input qubits.
 In this sense it can be viewed as an injective homomorphism.

 Another useful property of the spackling map is that its outputs are gauge-equivalent to its inputs.
 Again this relies on $T$ being even, and can be illustrated on a single wire, where $\eta_0(P)$ is gauge-equivalent to $P^{\ot T+1}$ for each $P\in\cP$.
 More generally we have: \begin{lemma} For $P\in\cP^{n_0 + n_a}$, $\spack(P) \eta_0(P)\in \cG$. \end{lemma} \begin{proof} By first \eq{spack-product} and then the fact that $T$ is even, we have \ba \spack(P) \cdot \eta_0(P) & =\prod_{t=1}^T \eta_t(U_{\leq t-1/2} P U_{\leq t-1/2}^\dag)\\ & = \prod_{t'=1}^{T/2} \eta_{2t'}(U_{\leq 2t'-1/2} P U_{\leq 2t'-1/2}^\dag) \eta_{2t'-1}(U_{\leq 2t'-3/2} P U_{\leq 2t'-3/2}^\dag).\ea By \eq{gauge-gen-2}, this is contained in the gauge group. \end{proof}